code-troopers/wicket-routes-mount/README.md

 The implementation provided here is open for pull request or further integration into WicketStuff.

 Thanks to Cloudbees buildhive for providing a free Jenkins instance.

+Thanks to 55Minutes.com for providing the initial implementation of `ParamCheckingPatternMapper`.

 # Copyright and license